allemas/jdk-22/README.md

 case Box(RedBall _) when x == 0, Box(BlueBall _) when x == 42 -> processBox(b);
 ```

-Less common case you will be able to match patterns for `instanceof`, here an example :
+Less common case you will be able to match patterns for `instanceof`, here an example:
 ```java
 if (r instanceof ColoredPoint(Point(int x, int y), Color c)) {
     ... x ... y ...
 }
 ```
-Color is not used here, we can unnamed it with :
+Color is not used here, you can rename it with _:
 ```java
 if (r instanceof ColoredPoint(Point(int x, int y), _)) { ... x ... y ... }
 ```